 That term ‘education’ rings true for me, and in my case it has been an education that has come about through various meetings, serendipitous and planned, with artists, academics and ritual specialists over many years.
 This education has taken the form of conversations, active silences, shared activities and journeys of exploration – a curriculum formulated by following hunches and inclinations, often stemming from unexpected meetings or introductions.
 In this way, the idea of a static or geometric logic of exchange in relation to culture starts to break down – knowledge is not so much passed from one ‘side’ to another but is generated in the engagements of the exchange.
 The dialogue itself is inherently ‘cultural’, that is, a situated social activity within which some processes of understanding can take place.

 What I am foregrounding is not the ‘information’ level but how the process of dialogue enables capacities for action and capacities for understanding to be developed.
-In this way, the ‘intuitions, sensibilities and orientations’ of participants are part of the shape of new feelings, responses, evaluations and understandings that arise: that is, the dialogue shapes the intertwined capacities for response to and for engagement with meaning.
+In this way, the ‘intuitions, sensibilities and orientations’ of participants are part of the shape of new feelings, responses, evaluations and understandings that arise as one enters into a relationship with knowledge: that is, the dialogue shapes the intertwined capacities for response to and for engagement with meaning.
 In my projects, I am newly constituted in my feelings and perceptions as I am immersed in processes of learning, making, doing and knowing.
-In this way, the ‘education’ is about much more than the acquisition of skills and knowledge, for it is truly transformative.
+In this way, the ‘education’ is about so much more than the acquisition of skills and knowledge, for it is truly transformative.